mosip/documentation/docs/android-registration-client-developer-guide.md

 A toast message will be displayed indicating the success of the validation process.

+**Note**:  To view the released version of the Mock SBI APK, click [here](https://github.com/mosip/android-camera-mds/releases/tag/vDP10).

+To download the Mock SBI APK, click on `camera-mds.zip`.

 ### Contributions

 If you would like to contribute to the Android Registration Client, please follow the guidelines outlined [here](https://docs.mosip.io/1.2.0/community/code-contributions).